We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 Left untreated, hyperthyroidism can lead to potentially serious complications, such as an arrhythmia, which is a rapid or irregular heartbeat, and congestive heart failure.
 It’s important that you receive a diagnosis as soon as possible.

 Hyperthyroidism can affect anyone at any age, though it tends to occur more frequently in women in their 30s and 40s and in those who have a family history of autoimmune disease.
-There are several causes of hyperthyroidism, most commonly Graves’ disease.
+There are several causes of hyperthyroidism.

-Graves’ disease is the most common cause of hyperthyroidism.
-Graves’ disease is an autoimmune disorder.
-In people who have Graves’ disease, the body’s immune system produces antibodies, or proteins, that attack the thyroid gland.
+Graves’ disease is the most common cause of hyperthyroidism and is an autoimmune disorder.
+It triggers the body’s immune system to produce antibodies that attack and activate the thyroid gland causing it to become overactive.

 Sometimes people who have this condition experience reddening or thickening of the skin on the shins or tops of feet, due to the swelling of connective tissue that is also caused by the antibodies’ attack.

-Graves’ disease can spontaneously go into remission, which is when the signs and symptoms of the condition have disappeared.
+Graves’ disease can occasionally and spontaneously go into remission, which is when the signs and symptoms of the condition have disappeared.
 For most people, however, the disease requires long-term treatment.

 This condition affects both men and women and, occasionally, children.
 It’s most common in women in their 20s and 30s.
 People with the disease often have family members with autoimmune or thyroid conditions, although it is not completely understood why some people develop it and others don’t.